louis-pvs/plaincraft/ideas/PB-scripts-first-lifecycle-rollout.md

 ## Status

-- Storybook governance views published for Intake, Branch, PR Refresh, Closeout, plus an overview map with SoT callouts.
+- Storybook governance views published for Intake, Branch, PR Refresh, and Closeout, plus an overview map with SoT links.
-- Playbook patterns added for lifecycle overview and rollback, index updated with rollout ties.
+- Playbook patterns live for lifecycle overview and rollback with rollout references in the index.
-- Template READMEs now link to the governance docs; legacy markdown has redirect stubs.
+- Template READMEs and redirect stubs now point at the new governance docs.
-- Training packet drafted for Lane D; ADR share scheduled after dry-run recordings finalize.
+- Training packet drafted; ADR share pending dry-run transcript capture.

 ## Process

 1. Publish new Storybook governance docs for intake, branching, PR refresh, and closeout, each linking to helper APIs and CLI reference.
-2. Author Playbook patterns that translate the lifecycle into business-facing language (e.g., “Ticketed → Branched” expectations, rollback play).
+2. Author Playbook patterns that translate the lifecycle into business-facing language (e.g., "Ticketed -> Branched" expectations, rollback play).
-3. Update template README “Links” sections (ideas, scripts, roadmap, changelog) to point at the new docs; add redirect stubs for legacy guidance.
+3. Update template README "Links" sections (ideas, scripts, roadmap, changelog) to point at the new docs; add redirect stubs for legacy guidance.
 4. Draft a training packet (video or doc) targeted at Lane D and backlog leads, then circulate via ADR comment thread.